 The deer were first introduced by Lord Ormond in 1662, when lands once owned by the Knights of Jerusalem were turned into a royal hunting ground.
-In 1745 the viceroy Lord Chesterfield threw it open to the public and it has remained so ever since.
+In 1745 the viceroy Lord Chesterfield threw it open to the public and it has remained that way ever since.
 (The name 'Phoenix' has nothing to do with the mythical bird; it is a corruption of the Irish fionn uisce, meaning 'clear water'.)

 In 1882 the park played a crucial role in Irish history, when Lord Cavendish, the British chief secretary for Ireland, and his assistant were murdered outside what is now the Irish president's residence by an obscure nationalist group called the Invincibles.
 Lord Cavendish's home is now called Deerfield and is used as the official residence of the US ambassador.